run-ai/docs/docs/admin/runai-setup/config/ha.md

 [Prometheus supports](https://prometheus.io/docs/introduction/faq/#can-prometheus-be-made-highly-available){target=_blank} high availability by allowing to run multiple instances.
 The tradeoff of this approach is that all instances will scrape and send the same data.
 The Run:ai control plane will identify duplicate metric series and ignore them.
 This approach will thus increase network, CPU and memory consumption.

 To change the number of Prometheus instances, edit the `runaiconfig` as described under [customizing the Run:ai cluster](../cluster-setup/customize-cluster-install.md).
-Under `prometheus`, set `replicas` to 2.
+Under `prometheus.spec`, set `replicas` to 2.